Australian Bureau of Statistics

-Although it is considered likely that most deaths of Aboriginal and Torres Strait Islander Australians are registered, a proportion of these deaths are not registered as such.
-Information about the deceased is supplied by a relative or other person acquainted with the deceased, or by an official of the institution where the death occurred and may differ from the self-identified Indigenous origin of the deceased.
-Forms are often not subject to the same best practice design principles as statistical questionnaires, and respondent and/or interviewer understanding is rarely tested.
+Although it is considered likely that the vast majority of deaths of Aboriginal and Torres Strait Islander Australians are registered, a proportion of these registered deaths are not identified as such.
+Information about the deceased is supplied by a relative or other person acquainted with the deceased, or by an official of the institution where the death occurred and may differ from the self-identified Indigenous status of the deceased.
+Forms are often not subject to the same design principles as statistical questionnaires, and respondent and/or interviewer understanding is rarely tested.
 Over-precise analysis of Aboriginal and Torres Strait Islander deaths and mortality should be avoided.

-The international standards and recommendations for the definition and scope of deaths statistics in a vital statistics system are set out in the Principles and Recommendations for a Vital Statistics System Revision 2, published by the United Nations Statistical Division (UNSD).
+The international standards and recommendations for the definition and scope of deaths statistics in a vital statistics system are set out in the Principles and Recommendations for a Vital Statistics System Revision 2, released by the United Nations Statistical Division (UNSD).
 Consistent with the UNSD recommendations, the ABS defines a death as the permanent disappearance of all evidence of life at any time after live birth has taken place.
 In addition, the UNSD recommends that the deaths to be counted include all deaths "occurring in every geographic area and in every population group comprising the national area".
-For the purposes of Australia, this includes all deaths occurring within Australia as defined by the Australian Standard Geographical Classification (ASGC) (cat. no. 1216.0) or Australian Statistical Geography Standard (ASGS): Volume 1 - Main Structure and Greater Capital City Statistical Areas, July 2011 (cat. no. 1270.0.55.001) that applies at the time.
+For the purposes of Australia, this includes all deaths occurring within Australia as defined by the Australian Statistical Geography Standard (ASGS): Volume 1 - Main Structure and Greater Capital City Statistical Areas, July 2011 (cat. no. 1270.0.55.001) that applies at the time.

 Registration of deaths is compulsory in Australia under relevant state/territory legislation.
 However, each state/territory Registrar has its own death registration form.
 Most data items are collected in all states and territories and therefore statistics at a national level are available for most characteristics.
 In some cases, different wording of questions asked on the registration form may result in different answers, which may affect final figures.

 Use of the supporting documentation released with the statistics is important for assessing coherence within the dataset and when comparing the statistics with data from other sources.
-Changing business rules over time and/or across data sources can affect consistency and hence interpretability of statistical output.
-The Explanatory Notes in each issue contains information pertinent to this particular release which may impact on comparison over time.
+Changing processes over time and/or across data sources can affect consistency and hence interpretability of statistical output.
+The Explanatory Notes in each issue contains information pertinent to that particular release which may impact on comparison over time.

-Data presented in this publication are reported by year of registration (unless otherwise stated) and differ from deaths statistics published in Australian Demographic Statistics (cat. no. 3101.0) which are reported on a year/quarter of occurrence basis in revised and final data for use in population estimates.
+Data presented in this release are reported by year of registration (unless otherwise stated) and differ from deaths statistics released in Australian Demographic Statistics (cat. no. 3101.0) which are reported on a year/quarter of occurrence basis in revised and final data for use in population estimates.

-Statistics relating to cause of death are published annually by the ABS in Causes of Death, Australia (cat. no. 3303.0).
+Statistics relating to cause of death are released annually by the ABS in Causes of Death, Australia (cat. no. 3303.0).

 Deaths statistics are generally straightforward and easy to interpret.
 It should be noted, however, that changes in numbers of deaths over time can be due to a number of factors including changes in mortality and changes in the size and age/sex structure of the population.
 For this reason, deaths data needs to be considered in relation to the size of the relevant population(s) through the use of mortality rates.

-Information of mortality rates, as well as data sources, terminology, classifications and other technical aspects associated with the statistics presented in this publication can be found in the Explanatory Notes, Appendices (Characteristics available and Feature articles list) and Glossary.
+Information of mortality rates, as well as data sources, terminology, classifications and other technical aspects associated with the statistics presented in this release can be found in the Explanatory Notes, Appendix of Characteristics Available and Glossary.

 Deaths data is available in a variety of formats on the ABS website under the 3302.0 product family.